 BC Parks recognizes that the wetland restoration project was not at the most attractive stage at the time that the public provided input to the planning process; however, improvements are expected to be noticeable in the area in the near future.
-Park users should be aware that the long-term biodiversity and the local communit y.

-watershed gains will increase park conservation values and provide benefits to
+Park users should be aware that the long-term biodiversity and watershed gains will increase park conservation values and provide benefits to the local community.